FelixFrizzy/DH-benchmark/README.md

 #### First test case
     - source: DHA Taxonomy
     - target: UNESCO
-    - Reference: 115*490=56350 possible combinations, 12 true positivs (~0,02%)
+    - Reference: 115*490=56350 possible combinations, 12 true positives (~0,02%)
 #### Second test case
     - source: TaDiRAH
     - target: UNESCO
-    - Reference: 170*490=83300 possible combinations, 16 true positivs (~0,02%)
+    - Reference: 170*490=83300 possible combinations, 16 true positives (~0,02%)

 ## Test Case Design
 The following criteria were used to select suitable controlled vocabularies (CVs) from all DH CVs that were found:
 - The track should cover different subfields of Humanities
 - Preferably specific terminology than general to pose a challenge to the OM systems
 - CV is in SKOS format (unlike e.g. plain HTML CVs that could not be used)
-- A combination of two CVs needs to have at least some true positivs
+- A combination of two CVs needs to have at least some true positives
 - CVs with errors such as doublette terms, terms not in hierarchy, violation of SKOS were not considered

 Some potential test cases are hold back for the following OAEI years such that the systems always encounter unseen test cases.